fission/docs.fission.io/docs/content/usage/developer-workflow.md

 weight: 48
 ---

-You've made a Hello World function in your favourite language, and you've run it on your Fission deployment.
+You've made a Hello World function in your favorite language, and you've run it on your Fission deployment.
 What's next?

 How should you organize source code when you have lots of functions?